Aypac/Arduino-TR-064-SOAP-Library/README.md

 # Arduino-TR-064-SOAP-Library
 Arduino library for the TR-064 protocol, most commonly used by Fritz!Box.
-A [Description of the protocol](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AVM_TR-064_first_steps.pdf).
+[Definition of the Protocol](https://www.broadband-forum.org/technical/download/TR-064.pdf) and [Description of the protocol](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AVM_TR-064_first_steps.pdf).

 Has been developed on an ESP8266 and tested on an ESP32.